The Family of Wines

 Au Bon Climat

 An homage to the wines of Burgundy, Au Bon Climat features many renditions of Chardonnay, Pinot Noir, and Pinot Blanc, with balance and character critical elements in every wine.
-These wines age beautifully because of their balance and restraint.
-There are three tiers within the Au Bon Climat brand.
+These wines age beautifully because of their symmetry and restraint.
+There are three classifications within the Au Bon Climat brand.

-1. Blue Series: Four wines are created from the best cuvées and receive the highest percentage of new french oak.
+1. Benchmark Series: There are four main wines in the "benchmark series".
+Each are created from the best cuvées of impressive vineyards and receive the highest percentage of new french oak.
 They are: Chardonnay "Nuits-Blanches au Bouge", Hildegard (a blended white of Pinot Gris, Pinot Blanc and Aligoté), Pinot Noir "Knox Alexander", and Pinot Noir "Isabelle."
+The series occasionally includes other elite wines such as our Pinot Noir "Larmes de Grappe" from Sanford & Benedict Vineyard along with anniversary and celebration wines.

-3. Santa Barbara County Classics: These are wines of character that are imminently enjoyable and very affordable so you can make them a part of your everyday life without sacrificing quality.
+3. ABC Classics: These are wines of character that are imminently enjoyable and are affordable enough to make them a part of your everyday life without sacrificing quality.
+The Pinot Gris/Pinot Blanc is a dry white that is fruity, elegant and refreshing.
 The Santa Barbara County Chardonnay and Pinot Noir are remarkable for the price.
-The Pinot Gris/Pinot Blanc is elegant and refreshing.
+For those ready for the next step up, the “La Bauge Au-dessus” Pinot Noir is the gateway to an elevated Pinot experience.

 In 1998, Barbara Barham Mendelsohn and Richard Mendelsohn planted 5 acres of carefully selected clones of Pinot Noir on Lala Panzi Ranch in the Russian River Valley near Healdsburg in Sonoma County.
 The Mendelsohns engaged successful and experienced viticulturalist Fred Peterson to direct the planting of 6,100 vines on their rolling ranch land.
 The Mendelsohns questioned leading wine industry figures and compiled a list of the most successful Pinot Noir producers and cross-referenced it down to three names.